rowanc1/scipy-testing-2024/papers/aaron_meurer/paper.md

 New frameworks pushing forward the state of the art appear every year.
-One consequence of all this activity has been fragmentation in the fundamental building blocks—multidimensional arrays [@Vanderwalt2011a] (also known as tensors)—that underpin the scientific Python ecosystem (hereafter referred to as "the ecosystem").
+One consequence of all this activity has been fragmentation in the fundamental building blocks—multidimensional arrays [@Vanderwalt2011a] (also known as tensors) — that underpin the scientific Python ecosystem (hereafter referred to as "the ecosystem").

 This fragmentation comes with significant costs, from reinvention and